2025 Afghanistan–Pakistan conflict: Ceasefire

-Peace talks
+Impact

 On 29 October, after the first round of peace talks held in Istanbul failed, Pakistan threatened to 'obliterate' the ruling Taliban government.
 Pakistan’s Information Minister Attaullah Tarar stated that the dialogue "failed to bring about any workable solution," despite mediation by both Turkey and Qatar.
 Pakistani Defence Minister Khawaja Asif stated that Afghan negotiators backpaddled on an agreement.
 An Afghan official said that Pakistan made "unreasonable demands" during the talks and did not address Afghan concerns regarding alleged cross-border airspace violations and the use of Pakistani territory by militant groups to carry out attacks in Afghanistan.

 On 30 October, after the resumption of peace talks, it was decided that the truce would extend for another week.
 On 5 November, ahead of the third round of talks in Istanbul, Khawaja Asif reiterated that there'd be escalation and war if the talks fail.
 There were brief exchanges of fire along the border on 7 November which left 5 people dead and 6 injured on Afghan side.
 On 8 November, peace talks broke down again but the ceasefire remained in effect.
 Zabihullah Mujahid stated that negotiations failed because Pakistan had demanded Afghanistan take responsibility for Pakistan’s internal security, which he said was beyond Afghanistan’s capacity.
 Rahmatullah Najib, deputy interior minister and a member of the negotiation team, stated that talks failed because Pakistan, backed by mediators, requested a Fatwa by Hibatullah Akhundzada declaring all ongoing warfare in Pakistan illegitimate.
 He said the Taliban delegation did not reject the idea outright but insisted that only the Dar al-Ifta could issue such a ruling, and that any Fatwa would be based solely on Islamic law, not foreign pressure.
 Najib acknowledged that this conditional stance was unacceptable to Pakistan and contributed to the talks ending without concrete results.
 Khawaja Asif noted that the ceasefire would continue provided no attacks originated from Afghan territory.
 However, on 11 November, after declaring a "state of war" over a bombing incident in Islamabad, Asif stated that placing hope in negotiations with the 'rulers in Kabul' would be a mistake, accusing Afghanistan of not preventing the attacks while Afghanistan denied any responsibility.
 In an interview with a Pakistani newspaper, Asif stated that Pakistan’s efforts to stabilize its strained relationship with the Taliban depend on obtaining a written guarantee from the Taliban to halt cross-border attacks, and that this commitment should be backed by regional powers, including Turkey, Saudi Arabia, the United Arab Emirates, Iran, China, and Qatar.
+He later stated that he had no positive expectations left from Taliban.

+On 3 December, mediation attempts by Saudi Arabia failed.